tchen01/tchen01.github.io/thoughts/index.md

 This is a collection of some thoughts from my experience in academia.
 A lot of what's written here has probably already been said before in one way or another.
-You may also be interested in what [petitions and positions](./petitions/) I support.

 ## [Department culture and mental health](./mental_health.html)